VT-BSE3144/bookdown/09-1_Examples.md

   version: 1.0
 ---

-# ANOVA and non-linear least squares regression examples
+# ANOVA and non-linear least squares regression examples {.unnumbered}

 The substrate concentration dependence on the rate or "velocity" of an enzymatic reaction in most cases can be described by the following equation: